 Coreboot payloads (GRUB, Seabios, etc) are built separately.
 You therefore only need to focus on the coreboot config(s) for

 board.
-All of these configs are stored under resources/coreboot/
+All of these configs are stored under config/coreboot/

 The easiest way to start a new configuration for a given board is to copy an existing configuration and make the necessary modifications.
 For example, if one wanted to port the t420s, then the t420 config would be an excellent starting point.